microsoft/FluidFramework/packages/framework/azure-client/README.md

 NOTE: You can use one instance of the `AzureClient` to create/fetch multiple containers from the same Azure Fluid Relay service instance.

 In the example below we will walk through both connecting to a a live Azure Fluid Relay service instance by providing the tenant ID and key that is uniquely generated for us when onboarding to the service, as well as using a tenant ID of "local" for development purposes to run our application against Tinylicious.
-We make use of `AzureFunctionTokenProvider` for token generation while running against a live Azure Fluid Relay instance and `InsecureTokenProvider` to authenticate a given user for access to the service locally.
+We make use of `AzureFunctionTokenProvider` for token generation while running against a live Azure Fluid Relay instance and `InsecureTokenProvider`, from the `@fluidframework/test-client-utils` package, to authenticate a given user for access to the service locally.
 The `AzureFunctionTokenProvider` is an implementation that fulfills the `ITokenProvider` interface without exposing the tenant key secret in client-side code.

 ### Backed Locally